 Discovering a Common Theme in Humanity

-Bookstores may be filled with bestsellers with neat little lessons, but the lessons discovered by taking time to truly understand Great Literature are the richer ones.
+Bookstores may be filled with bestsellers that contain neat little lessons, but the lessons discovered by taking time to truly understand Great Literature are, perhaps, the richer ones.
 From studying literature, we learn about ourselves in greater perspective while learning to appreciate the many layers in art, and, indeed, life.
 There are supposedly only seven stories, or types of plots, in literature, and this is because the same things have always made humans tick.
 By deconstructing literature, we can place ourselves in these plots and identify a sense of purpose; we can challenge ourselves and our beliefs.
 Like great cuisine, Great Literature can’t be gulped down, it needs to be digested slowly.

 It’s Not Just What You Learn, But How